How to ignore “find: cannot read dir /foo: Permission denied”

 Voila.
 Clean output.

-âš Remember that when you do this all errors will be sent to nowhere.
-So if there was any other errors, they would also be gone.
-In this case I don’t care, but in other instances you might want to do something else.
+⚠ Remember that when you do this all errors will be sent to nowhere.
+So if there were any other errors, they would also be gone.
+In this case I don't care, but in other instances you might want to do something else.
 For example direct it to a log file rather than to oblivion.

 Alternative

-If you do care about other error messages, you could do as suggested by Richard in the comments.
-Redirect stderr to stdout and then use grep to filter out what you don’t want to see.
+If you do care about other error messages, you could do as suggested by Richard in the comments: Redirect stderr to stdout and then use grep to filter out what you don't want to see.

 $ find / -name "tar" 2>&1 | grep -v "Permission denied"